-Possession of a Firearm While DVPO in Effect
+Possession of a Firearm While DVPO in Effect in Wake County

 A domestic violence protective order (or DVPO, but also commonly referred to as a 50B order—so named for the chapter of the North Carolina General Statute related to domestic violence) is a specific kind of restraining order that involves a victim having a personal relationship with the person named in the order.
 DVPOs not only allow courts to order people to refrain from abusing or threatening victims, but they can also order alleged offenders to surrender all of their firearms.

 While some DVPO violations are misdemeanor offenses, possession of a firearm in violation of a DVPO is a felony offense.
 Convictions can carry very steep penalties, including lengthy prison sentences and orders to pay significant fines.

 Lawyer for Possession of a Firearm While DVPO in Effect in Raleigh, NC

 Were you recently arrested in North Carolina for allegedly possessing a firearm in violation of a DVPO?
 You will want to contact Coolidge Law Firm before you make a statement to authorities.

 Raleigh criminal defense attorney David Coolidge represents clients accused of domestic violence offenses in Wendell, Garner, Morrisville, Holly Springs, Fuquay-Varina, Rolesville, and many surrounding areas of Wake County.
 You can have our lawyer review your case and discuss all of your legal options when you call (919) 239-8448 to receive a free initial consultation.

 North Carolina DVPO Firearm Possession Information Center

 - Possession of a Firearm While DVPO in Effect Charges in Wake County